at-cg/at-cg.github.io/tabs/new.md

   >> - Two papers [(variant selection in genome graphs](https://doi.org/10.1101/2021.02.02.429378) and [Nanopore raw signal mapper)](https://github.com/haowenz/sigmap) accepted at ISMB'21.

 > Mar
-  >> - [NSM](https://nsmindia.in/) announced funding for our project titled "Parallel algorithmic building blocks for real-time DNA and RNA sequencing"
+  >> - [NSM](https://nsmindia.in/) announce funding for our project titled "Parallel algorithmic building blocks for real-time DNA and RNA sequencing"
   >> - Two preprints that propose [a variant selection framework for genome-graphs](https://doi.org/10.1101/2021.02.02.429378) and [faster algorithm for anchor chaining](https://www.biorxiv.org/content/10.1101/2021.02.03.429492v1) are posted on bioRxiv

 > Feb